mckeeh3/woe-sim/README-database-yugabyte-kubernetes.md

 ### Verify Access to the CQL shell

-Try the following commands to verify access to Cassandra CQL CQL CLI tools once Yugabyte has been installed in a Kubernetes environment.
+Try the following commands to verify access to Cassandra CQL CQL CLI tool once Yugabyte has been installed in a Kubernetes environment.

 ~~~bash
 kubectl --namespace yugabyte-db exec -it yb-tserver-0 -- /home/yugabyte/bin/ycqlsh yb-tserver-0